 01 Denial Recovery

-Every organization is faced with denials but not many have mastered the art of identification, recovery and prevention.
+Every organization is faced with denials, but not many have mastered the art of identification, recovery and prevention.
 The result?
 Avoidable lost revenue.

-Problem: Lack of visibility, expertise + specificity.
+Problem: Lack of visibility, expertise + specificity

 Some organizations lack the ability to map denials and separate them from contractual adjustments, preventing them from being tracked and trended.
-We see organizations where the biller is responsible for denial follow-up, where clinical teams are not engaged to support appeals, where appeal letters are written globally instead of specifically addressing a denial reason — the list goes on.
+We see organizations where the biller is responsible for denial follow-up, where clinical teams aren’t engaged to support appeals, where appeal letters are written globally instead of specifically addressing a denial reason — the list goes on.

 Without fundamental visibility into denial volume and specificity in the appeal process, avoidable write-offs keep piling up and potential revenue keeps getting missed.

-Solution: Dig into the details.
+Solution: Dig into the details

 The first thing to do is make sure you are accurately mapping and tracking denials instead of masking them as contractual write-offs.
 Does the 835 match up to the contractual adjustment?